transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 #### Modifying ordering node settings after deployment
 {: #ibp-console-adv-deployment-orderer-modify-json}

 After an ordering node is deployed, a subset of the fields can be updated as well.
 Click the ordering service tile in the console and select the ordering node, then click the **Settings** icon to open a side panel where you can modify the `JSON`.

-The ability to update an ordering node configuration is not available for ordering nodes that have been imported into the console.
-{: note}
+The `JSON` in the **Current configuration** box contains the current settings for the ordering node. **Not all of these values can be overridden after deployment.** Again, you don't need to include the entire set of parameters from the **Current configuration** `JSON`, only paste the parameters you want to override into the **Configuration updates** box.

+The following list of parameters can be updated:

 ```json
 {